xdobry/rdfglance/Readme.md

 - Zero runtime needed

 Try [Rdfglance WASM version](https://xdobry.github.io/rdfglance/) directly in your browser.
 The WASM version does not offer all functionality.
+Especially no multithread non-blocking processing.

 ## Description